Our 2015 production of Oliver! was recognised at the 2015 MTGV awards with nominations

 Indeed, “machine” was the word in 2015, with a unique steampunk-inspired production design that permeated all aspects of the show.
 In a genuine team effort, the performances of the cast and orchestra were complemented with equal force by stunning design efforts in costume, stage construction, props and makeup.
 From the thunderous and unexpected opening crunch of the guitar, through to the intricate detail of the face decals on the cast, this was truly a display that subverted expectations.

-two discrete principal casts.
+For the first time, we experimented with two discrete principal casts.
 As always, this doubled the opportunities for our students to experience a lead role and each actor rose to the occasion with distinction.
 Beyond the leads, the additional junior chorus increased the total cast size to an imposing 91, complete with both a junior and senior dance troupe.

 Continuing the long tradition, student involvement beyond the cast was also extensive, with key roles in orchestra, sound, lighting, staging and makeup being undertaken by students from Years 7 right through to 12.